Our rights to life, liberty, property, and the pursuit of happiness

 Read more...

-On Sunday's Philosophy in Action Radio, I answered a question on atheist as a negative term.
+On Sunday's episode of Philosophy in Action Radio, I answered a question on positive change in Islam.
 The question was:

 Download or Listen to My Full Answer: